 Estate of Powell v.
 Commissioner, 148 T.C.
-No. 18 (May 18, 2017) (Halpern [Senior Judge], joined by Vasquez, Thornton, Holmes, Gustafason, Morrison, Buch, and Ashford, with Foley and Paris concurring in the result only) (concurring opinion by Lauber, joined by Marvel, Gale, Kerrigan, Nega, and Pugh).
+392 (May 18, 2017) (Halpern [Senior Judge], joined by Vasquez, Thornton, Holmes, Gustafason, Morrison, Buch, and Ashford, with Foley and Paris concurring in the result only) (concurring opinion by Lauber, joined by Marvel, Gale, Kerrigan, Nega, and Pugh).

 For an excellent discussion of the Powell case, see Todd Angkatavanich, James Dougherty & Eric Fisher, Estate of Powell: Stranger Than Strangi and Partially Fiction, Tr. & Ests.
 30 (Sept.
-2017 and Mitchell M. Gans & Jonathan G. Blattmachr, Family Limited Partnerships and Section 2036: Not Such a Good Fit, 42 ACTEC L.J.
+2017) and Mitchell M. Gans & Jonathan G. Blattmachr, Family Limited Partnerships and Section 2036: Not Such a Good Fit, 42 ACTEC L.J.
 253 (Winter 2017).

-For a detailed discussion of the facts and court analysis in Powell, see Item 15.g of the Current Developments and Hot Topics Summary (December 2017) found here and available at www.Bessemer.com/Advisor.
+For a detailed discussion of the facts and court analysis in and planning implications of Powell, see Item 15.g of the Current Developments and Hot Topics Summary

+(December 2017) found here and available at www.bessemer.com/professionalpartners.